django-cms/django-cms/docs/extending_cms/app_integration.rst

   A dictionary of additional attributes you may want to use in a modifier or in the template.

+- visible=True

+  Whether or not this menu item should be visible.

 ************
 Attach Menus